 (1 Peter 5:8; Matthew 8:16; Mark 16:17; Heb.
 1:7; Heb.
 13-14)

 We believe that in Adam’s voluntary disobedience, all humanity was taken captive to deception, fell from perfection, and unleashed evil onto the earth.
 Therefore, regardless of whatever evil we may experience in this world, God is completely blameless, good and holy.
 Humanity, not God, is completely responsible for the activity of evil in this world.

 (Romans 5:12, Rom.
 3:23, Eph.
 2:1-3, John 10:10)

 We believe that anything that is not of faith is sin.
 All have sinned and fall short of the glory of God.
 People commit sins because they are under the power of sin that works in them.
+The power of sin remains in the flesh of born again believers, but believers can walk in victory over sin by walking in the Spirit.
 (Rom.
 3:23; Rom.
 4:8; Rom.
 6:14; Rom.
 14:23; 1 John 2:1)